The character sheet for Cytus II.

 Sasha / Shark / Zoe WatsonConneR's former partner and mentor who first introduced him to the world of illegal expeditions and taught him the various infiltration techniques he would employ later on in his life.
 She is also a Node 08 admin who is involved with a plan to bring the criminal element under the ARC's control.
 She seemingly vanished from ConneR's life after their partnership officially ended.

 - Amicable Exes: They were never officially a couple, but their partnership was a pretty intimate one.
 Despite how it ended, when the two of them meet again in the present, they're nothing but civil with each other.
+In the "Where Are They Now?"
+Epilogue, it's even revealed that the two of them have begun working together again.

 - Becoming the Mask: She at first was just manipulating a young ConneR for his skills to obtain data she couldn't reach.
 However, by the time she attempts to betray him, it's revealed that she genuinely developed feelings for him.